Which of the following best describes the primary function of DNA... | Channels for Pearson+

 1

-Understand the role of DNA in living organisms: DNA (Deoxyribonucleic Acid) is a molecule that carries the genetic instructions used in the growth, development, functioning, and reproduction of all known living organisms and many viruses.
+Understand the role of DNA in living organisms: DNA (Deoxyribonucleic Acid) is a molecule that contains the instructions needed for an organism to develop, survive, and reproduce.
+These instructions are encoded in the sequence of nucleotides within the DNA.

+Eliminate incorrect options: DNA does not catalyze biochemical reactions as enzymes.
+Enzymes are proteins that speed up chemical reactions, while DNA serves as a blueprint for making proteins.

 Eliminate incorrect options: DNA does not transport oxygen throughout the body.
-This is the role of hemoglobin, a protein found in red blood cells.
+Oxygen transport is primarily carried out by hemoglobin, a protein found in red blood cells.

-Eliminate another incorrect option: DNA does not directly provide energy for cellular processes.
-Energy is primarily provided by molecules like ATP (Adenosine Triphosphate).

-Eliminate the third incorrect option: DNA does not act as an enzyme to catalyze biochemical reactions.
-Enzymes are typically proteins, not nucleic acids like DNA.

-Conclude with the correct answer: The primary function of DNA is to store genetic information that guides the development and functioning of organisms.
-This information is encoded in the sequence of nucleotide bases (adenine, thymine, cytosine, and guanine) within the DNA molecule.
+Conclude the correct answer: The primary function of DNA is to store genetic information that guides the development and functioning of organisms.
+This information is passed from one generation to the next and is used to produce proteins essential for life processes.

 Watch next